Carl Bildt cabinet

-The cabinet of Carl Bildt (regeringen Bildt) was the cabinet of Sweden from 4 October 1991 to 7 October 1994 with Carl Bildt as the prime minister.
-It was a coalition government between the Moderate Party, the Centre Party, the Liberal People's Party and the Christian Democrats.
+The Carl Bildt cabinet (regeringen Carl Bildt) was the government of Sweden from 4 October 1991 to 7 October 1994.
+It was a coalition minority government between the Moderate Party, the Liberal People's Party, the Centre Party, and the Christian Democrats, led by Prime Minister Carl Bildt of the Moderate Party.
+It was the first Moderate Party led cabinet in 61 years, after the second cabinet of Arvid Lindman from 1928 to 1930.

+The cabinet was installed following the 1991 general election and resigned following the 1994 general election.
+It was succeeded by the Social Democratic Carlsson III cabinet.